kchalasa/DataCleansingandAnalysis/CodeBook.md

 * Finally make the data subdirectory as new "working directory" and return this location.

 ```
+    # Function to prepare data for reading.
+    # @dir - Location to the "Path" where a directory is "CREATED".
+CAUTION: If a directory already exists, it will deleted and recreated.
+    # @zipfileurl - Internet url for the zipfile location

     dataDownload<-function(dir,zipfileurl) {
-        dir<-paste(dir,"/data",sep="") # Caution directory will removed and recreated each time
+		# Caution directory will removed and recreated each time
+        dir<-paste(dir,"/data",sep="")

         if (!file.exists(dir))
             {
                 dir.create(dir)